 Writers will meet virtually with other educators to discuss the virtual modules being produced.

-Writers will attend virtual meetings after school hours with the Project Consultant and/or the Directors of Elementary and Secondary Mathematics for the Oklahoma State Department of Education.
+Writers will attend virtual meetings after school hours with the Directors of Elementary and Secondary Mathematics for the Oklahoma State Department of Education.

-Writers will attend three in-person meetings in Oklahoma City on the following dates from 9:00am - 4:00pm.

-June 1-2, 2017

-June 28-29, 2017

-July 25-26, 2017

 Writers will submit work for the Oklahoma Mathematics Standards Curriculum Frameworks Project for review and feedback.

 Payment

-Oklahoma educators selected through this application process will be paid $642.85 per month for work to be completed from April 2017 through November 2017.
+Oklahoma educators selected through this application process will be paid $20.00 per hour for work to be completed from April 2018 through September 2018.
 This fee includes travel costs and other costs related to participating in the project.
 No other stipends or reimbursements will be made to participating educators for any reason.
+Workload will be an average of 3 hours per week while teachers are still in session and an average of 5 hours per week during the summer.

 Instructions for Applying